testing-library/testing-library-docs/docs/preact-testing-library/setup.md

 ## Using without Jest

-If you're running your tests in the browser bundled with webpack (or similar) then `react-testing-library` should work out of the box for you.
-However, most people using react-testing-library are using it with the Jest testing framework with the `testEnvironment` set to `jest-environment-jsdom` (which is the default configuration with Jest).
+If you're running your tests in the browser bundled with webpack (or similar) then `preact-testing-library` should work out of the box for you.
+However, most people using preact-testing-library are using it with the Jest testing framework with the `testEnvironment` set to `jest-environment-jsdom` (which is the default configuration with Jest).